bomonike/bomonike.github.io/ap-compsci.md

 This article presents a path for preparing high school students to begin careers in the cyber-enhanced workplace of the 21st century.

+This course is for those curious about how things work and enjoy taking a deep dive into technology.

 Highlights:

 1. Before touching a computer, learners earn a "drivers license" about safe computing (A)